gxtaillon/spot/README.md

 Quick info
 ----------
 SPOT will take a script looking like this and will translate it into a traditionnal SP script.

+It is in a very early state.
+Expect some bugs.

 ```
 class Demo {
     myValue;